The Lego Movie (franchise): Enter the Ninjago (2014)

 Enter the Ninjago is a short film included on the home media release of The Lego Movie.
 The president of Hollywood sits down with Emmet and changes up the plot of The Lego Movie to prominently feature ninjas for marketing purposes.
 They eventually decide to create a new ninja based film, titled "The super-crunchy ninja skateboard party movie with pratfalls slash physical comedy and cute furry animals for the international audience" which the short jokingly states became the biggest box-office bomb in the history of cinema.
-The whole film is reference to Lego Ninjago.
+The whole film is a reference to Lego Ninjago.

 The Master (2016)

-The Master is a 2016 computer animated short film written and directed by Jon Saunders, co-written by Ross Evans, Carey Yost and Remington D. Donovan and produced by Ryan Halprin.
-The short film was released on September 23, 2016, with Warner Animation Group's Storks, as well as early showings of The Lego Batman Movie in the United Kingdom.
+The Master is a 2016 animated short film written and directed by Jon Saunders, co-written by Ross Evans, Carey Yost and Remington D. Donovan and produced by Ryan Halprin.
+Unlike the majority of the short films in the series, The Master was theatrically released with Storks on September 23, 2016, and early showings of The Lego Batman Movie in the United Kingdom.
 It stars Jackie Chan as Master Wu, Abbi Jacobson as The Chicken, and Justin Theroux as Narrator.
 The short follows Wu and an annoying chicken.
-This is the first Lego short film to be released in theaters, and is also the first theatrical short film from The Lego Movie franchise.

 Dark Hoser (2017)

 Dark Hoser is a short film included on the home media release of The Lego Batman Movie.
-Batman attends a tryout to apply to be a member of the Justice League of America, but only finds out he might be Canadian.
+Batman attends a tryout to apply to be a member of the Justice League of America, only to discover that he might be Canadian.